The insider advice on this page is from Wendy’s Trusted Travel Expert for Los Cabo Villa Vacations: Julie Byrd of CaboVillas.com

 Worth splurging on

 A multi-course meal from one of our gourmet private chefs feels decadent, but it’s cheaper than a blowout dinner at an upscale restaurant.
-Same for spa treatments: We can set up part of your villa to feel like a spa, with infused water and candles, but you’ll pay less than at a local resort.
-We can also pre-stock your fridge with groceries—or just a few snacks and drinks so that you don’t have to run to the store as soon as you arrive.
+Same for spa treatments: We can set up part of your villa to feel like a personalized spa, with infused water and glowing candles, but you’ll pay less than at a local resort.
+We can also pre-stock your fridge with groceries to your choosing—or just a few snacks and drinks so that you don’t have to run to the store as soon as you arrive.

 Not worth splurging on